Gaming in 2023: Mobile reigns supreme, but the battlefield is shifting

 The Mobile Pivot of Traditional Giants

 Even PC and console gaming titans, like Activision Blizzard, are pivoting toward mobile to secure their financial future.
-As highlighted in the revenue growth projections, mobile gaming is becoming an essential revenue stream, outpacing traditional segments in sheer growth potential.
+As highlighted in Activision's annual revenue growth projections, mobile gaming is becoming an essential revenue stream, outpacing traditional segments in sheer growth potential.
 This trend underscores that even the most revered developers recognize the necessity of mobile gaming’s mass-market appeal.

 Let's generalize the inputs for simplicity: